 What is Rainbow Mountain?

-Rainbow Mountain is a vibrant geological formation created by mineral deposits that layer the mountain in red, yellow, green, and purple hues.
+Is a vibrant geological formation created by mineral deposits that layer the mountain in red, yellow, green, and purple hues.
 Sitting at an altitude of over 5,000 meters (16,400 feet), it offers panoramic views of the Andean landscape and is often combined with a visit to the nearby Ausangate Mountain.

 Best Time to Visit Rainbow Mountain

-The best time to visit Rainbow Mountain is during the dry season, from April to October, when skies are clearer, and the trail conditions are more favorable.
+The best time to visit is during the dry season, from April to October, when skies are clearer, and the trail conditions are more favorable.
 The rainy season (November to March) can make the path muddy and slippery, but you’ll find fewer crowds.

 How to Prepare for the Hike